You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

-The Admin Console helps Dashlane Starter, Team, and Business plan admins monitor and manage their plan members' password security.
+The Admin Console helps admins of professional plans monitor and manage their plan members' password security.

 Admins can perform these actions in the Admin Console: